New Car Buyer Demographics 2021 (Updated)

-We get asked a lot of questions about new car buyer demographics so we wanted to do some in-depth data analysis to see who buys new cars in 2019.
+We get asked a lot of questions about new car buyer demographics.
+We wanted to do some in-depth data analysis to see who buys new cars in 2021.

 Buying a new vehicle is a major household expenditure.
 It is reported that Baby Boomers purchase 62% of new cars in the U.S. Millennials will soon account for most new vehicle purchases.
 A new (or used) vehicle is important to a lot of Americans because 85% have a drivers’ license.

-Research published by the Federal Reserve shows the average age of a new car or truck buyer has increased over the past decade.
+Research published by the Federal Reserve shows the average age of a new car or truck buyer has grown older over the past decade.
 It is now around 53 years old.
-They also note that among new vehicles buyers the 55+ age group has a 15 percentage point increase since 2000.
+They also note that among new vehicles buyers, the 55+ age group has a 15 percentage point increase since 2000.

-Here are some demographics of new car and truck buyers, pulled from our database of 170+ million vehicle owners.
+Here are some demographics of new car and truck buyers.
+This is pulled from the automotive mailing list database of 170+ million vehicle owners.
 They are buyers of new 2018 and 2019 model year vehicles.

 And to clarify a question on these stats that came up in a recent LinkedIn posting, the car buyer demographic stats, as well as our mailing list data, are based on the owner of the vehicle.
-They do not account for who influenced a purchase.
+They don’t account for who influenced a purchase.

 We are sorry that this post wasn't useful for you!